JefferyLiu6/Neural_Networks_From_Scratch/README.md

 - **Backpropagation:** Step-by-step implementation of the backpropagation algorithm.
 - **Optimization Algorithms:** Gradient Descent, SGD, Adam, RMSProp, etc.

----

-## 🔍 Why NeuroScratch?

-Understanding neural networks from the ground up enhances your ability to troubleshoot, innovate, and demystify deep learning models.
-NeuroScratch bridges the gap between theoretical learning and hands-on implementation, making it invaluable for students, educators, and AI enthusiasts.

----

 ## 🚀 Getting Started